-Barking is a natural way for dogs to communicate, but correction is needed when it becomes excessive.
-Discover what triggers incessant barking and tips on how to stop a dog from barking.
+Dogs communicate through barking, but correction is needed when it becomes excessive.
+Discover what triggers incessant barking and tips on how to stop incessant dog barking.

 There are several reasons why dogs bark excessively.
 Having a good understanding of what motivates your dog’s yapping allows you to appropriately manage his behaviour.

-Here are the 10 most common reasons why canines bark:
+Here are the 10 most common reasons for dog barking:

 1. Barking as a Way of Greeting